-In a time in which the future of healthcare seems to include precious few sure things, industry leaders and marketing professionals can nevertheless count on a handful of likely developments that will make the use of targeted, multichannel content crucial to bolstering their brands.
+In a time in which the future of healthcare seems to include precious few sure things, industry leaders and marketing professionals can nevertheless count on a handful of likely developments that will make the use of targeted, multichannel, data-driven content crucial to bolstering their brands.

-Before we attempt to peer into healthcare’s future, it will be useful to revisit the recent past and remind ourselves how we arrived at this pivotal—and uncertain—moment for the industry.
+Before we attempt to peer into healthcare’s future and the use of data-driven content, it will be useful to revisit the recent past and remind ourselves how we arrived at this pivotal—and uncertain—moment for the industry.

 Since the Affordable Care Act (ACA) became law in 2010, it has been a lightning rod.
 Supporters praise its effect on lowering the rate of uninsured individuals, as well as its coverage of preventive services and elimination of lifetime maximums and denials of coverage based on pre-existing conditions.
 Opponents decry the law’s individual mandate—its cornerstone provision—higher premiums for many individuals, employer coverage requirements, and lack of consumer choice.